8.30 AM - 5.00 PM Monday to Friday

 After leaving teaching in 2019, Hannah joined Third Space Learning to oversee our resource production

-Lottie makes sure that as many schools as possible know about the support we're able to provide
+Lottie helps to make sure that as many schools as possible know about the support we're able to provide

 Looking to sign up to Third Space Learning?
 James is on hand to discuss your school's needs and how we can help